Data Center Liquid Cooling Market

 -

 BY ENTERPRISEThe enterprise segment includes BFSI, IT & telecom, media & entertainment, healthcare, government & defense, retail, research & academia, and other enterprises.
-The IT & telecom segment’s growth in the data center liquid cooling market is driven by the need for efficient heat management in high-performance computing and densely packed servers.
+The IT & telecom segment is projected to register the highest CAGR of 29.6% during the forecast period.

 -